javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 The inner Lexical Environment has a reference to the outer one.

-**When the code wants to access a variable -- the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the end of the chain.**
+**When the code wants to access a variable -- the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the global one.**

 If a variable is not found anywhere, that's an error in strict mode.
 Without `use strict`, an assignment to an undefined variable creates a new global variable, for backwards compatibility.